FortiGate

 Local Certificate:

-This section consists of the default certificate and any other certificate which is installed on FortiGate with the private key, so either (PEM + Private Key) or PKCS12 format certificate, It also contains self-signed certificates.
+This section consists of the default certificate and any other certificate that is installed on FortiGate with the private key, so either (PEM + Private Key) or PKCS12 format certificate.
+It also contains self-signed certificates and Sub-CA (Intermediary CA) certificates imported into the FortiGate.

 Remote CA Certificate:

-FortiGates already comes with many CA certificates from well-known certificate authorities pre-installed, but if any other CA certificate that FortiGate should trust is installed but is not from well well-known CA, it comes under the 'Remote CA Certificate' Section, General Example: LDAPS, Site to Site with PKI authentication in place of peer certificate, remote CA is used to trust the certificate which is sent by VPN peer for authentication, Similarly PKI user CA (Connecting with SSL VPN and ), FSSO Trusted SSL Certificate and so on.
+LDAPS, Site to Site with PKI authentication in place of peer certificate, remote CA used to trust the certificate sent by VPN peer for authentication, Similarly PKI user CA (Connecting with SSL VPN), FSSO Trusted SSL Certificate and so on.

 Remote Certificate:

-To install any certificate in PEM format without any private key, choose the Remote Certificate ( It is similar to the Remote CA Certificate but not exactly the same, as uploading the end-identity).
+To install any certificate in PEM format without any private key, choose the Remote Certificate (similar to the Remote CA Certificate but not the same, as uploading the end-identity).

 SSL VPN and HTTPS Certificate: